AFRICA

 35) Documents that must be supplied with notification

-The following documents should generally be supplied with a merger notification:
+Regarding the information that should generally be supplied with a merger notification, see question 33

 • the most recent audited annual financial statements and annual reports for each of the parties to the merger (if those documents are published on the internet, a link normally suffices);